harlecin/hugo-site/content/post/azure-container-registry.md

 You should get a 'Login succeeded' message.

 ## Connecting using Active Directory and Azure CLI
-You can also use the Azure CLI tool in Powershell to manage your repository (and Azure ressources more generally).
+You can also use the Azure CLI tool in Powershell to manage your repository (and Azure resources more generally).
 You can check if Azure CLI is installed by running:

 ```
 az --version